Case Study

 in particular, to calculate stresses and forces induced in the

 track by both thermal and train loading.
+A LUSAS product

 option, created initially for the Korea Railroad Technical Corporation (KRTC),

-permits track/bridge interaction analysis to the International
+permits track-structure interaction analysis to the International

 Union of Railways Code UIC 774-3.
 It allows KRTC to